 A safe and welcoming learning environment is ensured for all.
 The Abbey Watch program with visits from Metro Police Assault Unit, Street Crime Unit and the TTC Safety Watch Department and tae-kwon-do taught in grade 9 and 10 physical education remind students to “always think safety”.

 Excellence characterizes the academic program at the Abbey.
 An extended French program is available for students with appropriate qualifications.
 Programs such as Shad Valley, Advanced Placement and University Mentorship offer enrichment opportunities for all students.
 Excursions to foreign countries are available to enhance student learning.
-Our respected cooperative education program offers opportunities for student career exploration and to put theoretical knowledge learned in the classroom to practical use in the workplace.
-At the Abbey, the largest number of secondary school students within the board is enrolled in music courses.
-Computers across the curriculum are of utmost importance and a state-of-the-art cross-curricular lab is available to enrich all academic courses.
+Our respected co-operative education program offers opportunities for student career exploration and to put theoretical knowledge learned in the classroom to practical use in the workplace.
+The Abbey has the largest number of secondary school students within the board who are enrolled in music courses.
+Computers across the curriculum are of utmost importance, and a state-of-the-art cross-curricular lab is available to enrich all academic courses.
 Our science program is one of the largest within our system.
 We have eight sections of Physics alone.
 The gifted program is a service provided for students who require additional challenge and different programming to meet their full potential according to their needs, interests and abilities.